Fjetland/LoomoSocketServer/README.md

 2 | No
 3 | Received
 4 | Re-send / Not received
-9 | Urgent message following
+6 | Urgent message following
+10 | Disconnecting

 ##### Commands to Loomo [16,31]
 Number | Description